 Please consider these implications carefully before making a decision as to whether to send your child to school or keep them at home.
 Ideally if they have been physically sick or have diarrhoea then they are to stay home for at least 24 hours from the last episode.
 (Public Health England recommends 48 hours).
 However, we often find that once a child comes into school they can feel a lot better.

 Leave of Absence During Term Time for any Other Reason.

 If, due to exceptional circumstances, you find that you need to request time away from school for your child please complete the Application for Leave of Absence During Term Time form and return this to the school office.
 Please give plenty of time for this request to be processed by Mrs Skinner and please attach evidence of the reason for the request for absence when submitting the completed leave of absence form.
 Requests for time away from school during term time for family holidays will not be authorised.

 An unauthorised absence of 5 days or more will result in a request being made for a Penalty Notice to be issued.
 Penalty Notices are issued to each parent of each child and the amount of the penalty is £120 to be paid within 28 days, reduced to £60 if paid within 21 days.
 Failure to pay the penalty in full at the end of the 28 day period may result in prosecution by the Kent County Council Attendance Service.

 We already have numerous incentives for your child to attend school and your support and encouragement can help us achieve our target of 97%.
 One of our current attendance rewards is an ice cream party for the whole class which takes place in the hall during school time.
 This is for the class that attains the highest attendance in the previous term.
-Some other attendance awards presented this year included pizza making masterclasses at Pizza Express and Frankie and Benny's in Maidstone.
+Some other attendance awards presented last year included pizza making masterclasses at Pizza Express and Frankie and Benny's in Maidstone.

 All documents mentioned in the information above and relating to attendance can be found via the quick links below: